What is New Hampshire famous for

 Primaries

 One of the things that New Hampshire is famous for is its importance in the presidential election primaries.
-According to New Hampshire law, the first presidential primary election must be done in New Hampshire.
+According to New Hampshire law, the first presidential primary election must be held in the state of New Hampshire.
 In fact, it stipulates that the New Hampshire primary will take place at least seven days before any “similar election” in any other state.

-Due to its timing, the New Hampshire primary grabs enormous media attention and has a massive impact on the outcome of the elections.
-It may make, break, or revive a candidate.
-Despite the relatively low number of delegates, studies even show that a win in New Hampshire increases the win probability of a candidate by 27%.
+Due to its timing, the New Hampshire primary receives enormous media attention and has a significant impact on the election outcome.
+It may make or break a candidate.
+Despite the relatively low number of delegates, studies have even shown that a win in New Hampshire increases a candidate’s win probability by 27%.

-We should note that in practice, the Iowa caucus is usually before the New Hampshire primary, but it is not considered a similar election as it is not a primary.
+We should note that, in practice, the Iowa caucus is usually held before the New Hampshire primary; however, it is not considered a similar election, as it is not a primary.
 It also isn’t considered a decisive test for the candidates before the action really takes off.
 Ex-New Hampshire Governor John H. Sununu once said (joking… or not), “The people of Iowa pick corn, the people of New Hampshire pick presidents.”

-The fundamental importance of New Hampshire comes from the massive media coverage it receives before the primary.
+The fundamental importance of New Hampshire stems from the extensive media coverage it receives prior to the primary.
 New Hampshire and Iowa are said to receive as much attention as all the other states combined.

-It is there that we find candidates who do poorly and drop out, or maybe lesser-known candidates, who suddenly may get more funds, media attention, and a real chance.
+It is there that we find candidates who perform poorly and drop out, or perhaps lesser-known candidates who suddenly receive more funding, media attention, and a genuine chance.

 Granite